Fake memoir

+People who belong to the community being impersonated or who know it well often do not detect the hoax.
+They, too, want to believe in the book: they want successful works to come from their community.
+Conducting a kind of “criminal investigation” to guess the author’s true identity based on the text is difficult.

+Due to scams, publishers have been asked to do more background checks and fact-checking on authors' materials.

+Hoaxes are often profitable even after being exposed.
+If the books are popular, it is often in the interest of the publisher—and even the deceived readers—to continue the pretense.
+The Education of Little Tree, written by former Ku Klux Klan member Asa Carter posing as a Cherokee orphan named Forrest Carter, is still marketed on the publisher’s website as a classic of its era and a timeless book for all ages.
+James Frey's A Million Little Pieces is described in online bookstores as a celebrated account of Frey’s time in rehab.
+Go Ask Alice, written by a fifty-something Mormon named Beatrice Sparks, is still sold as the anonymous diary of a teenage drug addict.

 Public reception

 A number of fake memoirs in recent years have been published by renowned publishing houses and received critical acclaim only to be exposed as partial or complete fabrications.
 Fragments: Memories of a Wartime Childhood (Binjamin Wilkomirski), The Blood Runs Like a River Through My Dreams (Nasdijj), Love and Consequences (Margaret Seltzer), and Go Ask Alice (Anonymous) garnered praise from The New York Times before exposed as false.
 Love and Consequences (Margaret Seltzer) and Odd Man Out (Matt McCarthy) were published by Penguin Group USA.
 A Million Little Pieces was published by Random House.

-Two authors of recent fake memoirs, James Frey (A Million Little Pieces), and Herman Rosenblat (who was featured before he wrote Angel at the Fence), as well as an imposter assuming the name Anthony Godby Johnson (A Rock and a Hard Place), appeared on The Oprah Winfrey Show.
+Two authors of recent fake memoirs, James Frey (A Million Little Pieces), and Herman Rosenblat (who was featured before he wrote Angel at the Fence), as well as an imposter assuming the name Anthony Gody Johnson (A Rock and a Hard Place), appeared on The Oprah Winfrey Show.
 All eventually had their mendacity made public, and the scheduled publication of Rosenblat's book was cancelled.
 Frey, accompanied by his editor Nan Talese, was confronted by Oprah during a follow-up episode.
-The controversy over falsified memoirs inspired Andrea Troy to pen her satiric novel, Daddy – An Absolutely Authentic Fake Memoir (2008).
+The controversy over falsified memoirs inspired Andrea Troy to write a satiric novel, Daddy – An Absolutely Authentic Fake Memoir (2008).

 There is also the case of people who build up a public profile as a survivor of a disastrous event, with the intention of drawing attention and profiting from it.
 Some of these have achieved publishing deals with major publishers; for example, Belle Gibson had lucrative deals with Penguin and Simon & Schuster, before her story of self-cure from cancer was shown to be false.